jonaslu/ain/README.md

 POST
 ```

-The [Method] section is overridden by latter template files.
+The [Method] section is overridden across template files.

 ## [Body]
 If the API call needs a body (as in the POST or PATCH http methods) the content of this section is passed as a file to the backend with formatting retained.
-Ain uses files to pass the [Body] contents because white-space may be important (e g yaml) and this section tends to be long.

-The file is removed after the API call unless you pass the `-l` (as in leave) flag.
+The file is removed after the API call unless you pass the `-l` flag.
 Ain places the file in the $TMPDIR directory (usually `/tmp` on your box).
 You can override this in your shell by explicitly setting the `$TMPDIR` environment variable.

-Passing the print command `-p` (as in print) flag will cause ain to write out the file named ain-body<random-digits> in the directory where ain is invoked and leave the file after completion.
+Passing the print command `-p` flag will cause ain to write out the file named ain-body<random-digits> in the directory where ain is invoked and leave the file after completion.
 Leaving the body file makes the printed command shareable and runnable.

 The [Body] section removes any leading and trailing whitespace lines, but keeps empty newlines between the first and last non-empty line.